expeerly/embeddocumentation/JSintegrationPENDING.md

 ## Integration Steps

-### Step 1: Get Your Integration Script
+### Step 1: Get Your Integration Script (pending)

-Log into your Expeerly dashboard and copy your unique integration script.
-This script is pre-configured with your shop's identifier and necessary credentials.
+~Log into your Expeerly dashboard and copy your unique integration script.
+This script is pre-configured with your shop's identifier and necessary credentials.~ PENDING For beta integration, get in touch with the expeerly team directly.

 ### Step 2: Add the Script to the Head Section
 Add the following code snippet to your head section in your html code